Cluster-Level Encryption

 3. It is recommended to do a fresh install of v3.12 and above, before enabling encryption.

-4. Encryption should not be enabled when the cluster is not fully upgraded.
+4. Encryption should not be enabled when the cluster is not fully upgraded to one of the supported versions

 5. Encryption will not work properly on clusters configured to use NVRAM journaling.